Trekking Oldonyo Lengai during Safari

 5 Days Marangu Route

-Day 3: Horrombo Hut (Full board)
+Day 3: Horrombo Hut – Moorland Majesty

-Day 4: Kibo Hut (Full board)
+Day 4: Kibo Hut – Gateway to the Lunar Desert

-Day 5: Kibo Hut to Summit to Horrombo Hut (Full board)
+Day 5: Kibo Hut to Summit to Horrombo Hut

-Day 6: Horrombo Hut (Full board)
+Day 6: Horrombo Hut – Summit Certificates and Return

-Today we will descend past Mandara hut to Marangu hut, and successful climbers will receive their summit certificates.
-From here, you will be transferred to Moshi for dinner and an overnight stay.Horombo hut to Marangu Gate.
-(6-7 hours walking).
+Today, we descend past Mandara Hut to Marangu Hut.
+Successful climbers will be awarded their well-deserved summit certificates.
+From here, you’ll be transported to Moshi for dinner and an overnight stay.
+The trek from Horombo Hut to Marangu Gate takes around 6-7 hours on foot.

 Day 7: Departure day